-New interest rates for savers and borrowers
+Current base rate for savers and borrowers

 What do interest rates mean for borrowers?

-As mentioned, if you’re on a fixed rate mortgage, new interest rates don’t apply until the end of your fixed period.
+If you’re on a fixed rate mortgage, new interest rates don’t apply until the end of your fixed period.

 The same can be said for people with other existing loans such as for credit cards and tuition fees, as higher rates will also have negative effect unless the loans in questions are fixed rates.